GREATDANELADY.COM

 Could torsion be the result of an electrical problem within the body?
 Let's consider this possibility.
 First of all, 95% of the body's activities are run by minerals.
 As you sit there reading this article, you exude 11 million kilowatt hours per pound (some of us more) and if they could harness us we could fuel a large industrial city for a week!
 Minerals are what spark our body's electrons and they are absolutely critical in the diet because they affect the electrical impulses and the body chemistry.
 Minerals are what effect the electrical/metabolic impulses and the body chemistry.
 As owners, we are told to feed our animals the same processed, prepackaged food day in and day out.

-At the date of this writing, I can count on two fingers the number of companies that put microminerals/trace minerals in their foods.
-It is amazing to me that in 2007 - NO ONE has address this critical need.
-Wonder why there are so many growth and thyroid issues?
-How about Cushings and Addisions disease, why 15 years ago you NEVER heard of it, now it is common place.
-When macro minerals (calcium, phosphorus, magnesium etc) are considered important in a diet, why aren't the micro-minerals in a food when it take microminerals to make the macro minerals be absorbed properly!
+Only the holistically oriented foods use kelp, algae or seaweeds in their foods which is a good source of micro minerals - and that has only happened since 2009.
+And we wonder why there are so many growth and thyroid issues?
+How about Cushing's and Addisions disease, why 15 years ago you NEVER heard of it, now it is common place.
+When macro minerals (calcium, phosphorus, magnesium etc) are considered important in a diet, why aren't the micro-minerals in a food when it take micro minerals to make the macro minerals be absorbed properly!
 They effect the immune system, growth and so many other factors.
 We have to include them in the diet of our dogs and ourselves.
-I use a liquid ionic product called Spark of Life - drops on their food daily or Source - a powder of multiple blue green algaes that corrects these missing dietary components.
+I use a liquid ionic product called Spark of Life - drops on their food daily or Source - a powder of multiple blue green algae's that corrects these missing dietary components.
 Those that use raw diets or homemade diets must include these in your program as well.

 Dietary Concerns

 As humans, we also have choices when it comes to our dietary needs.
 We attend to those cravings and fulfill our dietary needs, unlike the dogs who are relegated to a boring diet of processed dead foods day in and day out for their entire life.
-They seldom have access to a variety of foods in order to compensate for nutrients lacking in a diet - especially dietary enzymes (Nzymes), probiotics and digestive enzymes.
-The idea of feeding real foods either in part or whole has not been considered to have value except in the past 10 years.
+They seldom have access to a variety of foods in order to compensate for nutrients lacking in a diet - especially dietary enzymes, digestive and probiotics.
+The idea of feeding real foods either in part or whole has not been considered to have value except in the past 15 years.
+These components which can be found in my CORE 4 Kits along with a raw or dehydrated raw component and rotating protein sources will provide your dogs with a diet that is closer to their natural way of eating.

 The research done by F. Pottenger, M.D. in his book "The Pottenger's Cats - A Study in Nutrition" is a fascinating look at a controlled study of cats fed raw versus cooked foods.
 This study detailed clinical and pathological findings in cats as well as humans which provided convincing evidence that processed foods are a modern day villain.
 The book includes several photos of animals and human dentition (teeth), showing the actual difference in those eating a modern processed diet to those of isolated cultures where whole raw foods are the natural diet.
 There are actual physical changes in jaw structure with teeth overlapping and decay present in individuals raised on modern processed diets.

-I believe there is a direct correlation between the lack of whole, fresh, raw foods, probiotics, enzymes (dietary & digestive) and microminerals in our animals' diet, and the problems of bloat, torsion, disease, short life span, fertility and numerous degenerative diseases.
+I believe there is a direct correlation between the lack of whole, fresh, raw foods, probiotics, enzymes (dietary & digestive) and micro minerals in our animals' diet.
+The problems of bloat, torsion, disease, short life span, infertility and numerous degenerative diseases are based in poor quality nutrition and imbalance in our gut's pH and health.

 The vast majority of the problems we have been told are genetic are actually the result of feeding inadequate, incomplete, inferior grade, processed, fractionated, synthetic, hormone raised and pesticide ridden food stuffs to our animals and ourselves.

 There are a handful of commercial dog food companies that are visionary and are working to add back to the diet those important missing components.
-I commend the Eagle, Wysong, Innova, Precise, Nature's Variety and several raw companies (Nature's Variety Prairie, Oma's Pride, Bravo, Steve's and more), who have worked to incorporate some of these "life supporting" missing components into their products and pride themselves in working with professional breeders in the improvement of these feeds.
+I commend the Precise, NutriSource (kibble and grain free), Pure Vita, Planet Organics, Wysong who have worked to incorporate some of these "life supporting" missing components into their products and pride themselves in working with professional breeders in the improvement of these feeds.

 The Biggest Part of the Solution: Your Dog's Diet

-Here is the complete Blackwatch Feed Program for Large/Giant Breed Adults
+Here is the complete Blackwatch Feed Program for Adults -all breeds

 There may be a possible connection between bloat and torsion and inadequate amounts of or an absence of sulfur and micronutrients in the processed canine diet.
 This one mineral, sulfur, is of such great importance in body electricity and chemistry that I feel it is an important piece to this whole picture.
 Most dog foods are low or absent in sulfur content in the nutritional assay and if they do put it back in the food it is in as an amino acid supplementation.
 This mineral is really given no importance in light of the whole health picture yet here is some information about sulfur you will find very interesting.